Analysis | The rise of the zero-issue candidate

 Honestly, it’s not really clear why even a noncelebrity would be terribly interested in being a first-year member of the minority party in the House.
 There are plenty of chances to vote against things, if you feel like casting votes, and you can even try to take credit for them if they pass anyway (as Cawthorn did).
 But it would be hard for even the most policy-focused lawmaker to break through the House’s intractability.

 So why try?
-Why not raise money for a few months on the complicated issue of “Winning” and see what happens?
+Why not raise money for a few months on the complicated issue of “winning” and see what happens?

 After all, there was once a wealthy celebrity with an aversion to policy details who parlayed a broad “be mean to the other party” approach into four years as president and a stunningly loyal base of millions of Americans.
 If you don’t recall who that was, he’s mentioned both in McCloskey’s ad and on his website.